-All the principal assumptions included in the business plans are based on information available to the Company as of the balance sheet date and certain premises deemed to be reasonable.
-When drastic changes in business environment occur or due to other factors, the recognition of impairment loss may be necessary in the next fiscal year.
+All the principal assumptions included in the business plans and the estimated amount of loss to be incurred are based on information available to the Company as of the balance sheet date and certain premises deemed to be reasonable.
+When drastic changes in business environment occur or due to other factors, the recognition of impairment loss on shares of subsidiaries and associates or review of provision for loss on business of subsidiaries and associates may be necessary in the next fiscal year.